PHPOffice/WMF/docs/usage/wmf.md

 You can one of two current backends : `gd` or `imagick`.
 If you don't know which one used, you can use the magic one.

+By default, the order of the backends is Imagick, followed by GD.
+Each backend is tested on different criteria: extension loaded, format support.

 ```php
 <?php